Note Number: AG1039

 - Decline in the seed production of native plant species,

-- Increase in the seed production of introduced plants that currently lack an efficient pollinator (often called "sleeping weeds").
+- Increase in the seed production of introduced plants that currently lack an efficient pollinator (often called "sleeper weeds").

 Bumblebees can also sting, although they will generally only do so when physically threatened.